in-toto/witness/docs/commands.md

 ### Options

 ```
       --archivista-headers stringArray                                         Headers to provide to the Archivista client when making requests
       --archivista-server string                                               URL of the Archivista server to store or retrieve attestations (default "https://archivista.testifysec.io")
   -f, --artifactfile string                                                    Path to the artifact subject to verify
   -a, --attestations strings                                                   Attestation files to test against the policy
       --directory-path string                                                  Path to the directory subject to verify
       --enable-archivista                                                      Use Archivista to store or retrieve attestations
   -h, --help                                                                   help for verify
   -p, --policy string                                                          Path to the policy to verify
       --policy-ca strings                                                      Paths to CA certificates to use for verifying the policy (deprecated: use --policy-ca-roots instead)
       --policy-ca-intermediates strings                                        Paths to CA intermediate certificates to use for verifying a policy signed with x.509
       --policy-ca-roots strings                                                Paths to CA root certificates to use for verifying a policy signed with x.509
       --policy-commonname string                                               The common name to use when verifying a policy signed with x.509 (default "*")
       --policy-dns-names strings                                               The DNS names to use when verifying a policy signed with x.509 (default [*])
       --policy-emails strings                                                  The DNS names to use when verifying a policy signed with x.509 (default [*])
       --policy-fulcio-build-trigger string                                     Event or action that initiated the build.
       --policy-fulcio-oidc-issuer string                                       The OIDC issuer expected in a valid Fulcio certificate, e.g. https://token.actions.githubusercontent.com or https://oauth2.sigstore.dev/auth.
 Either --certificate-oidc-issuer or --certificate-oidc-issuer-regexp must be set for keyless flows.
       --policy-fulcio-run-invocation-uri string                                Run Invocation URL to uniquely identify the build execution.
       --policy-fulcio-source-repository-digest string                          Immutable reference to a specific version of the source code that the build was based upon.
       --policy-fulcio-source-repository-identifier string                      Immutable identifier for the source repository the workflow was based upon.
       --policy-fulcio-source-repository-ref string                             Source Repository Ref that the build run was based upon.
       --policy-organizations strings                                           The organizations to use when verifying a policy signed with x.509 (default [*])
       --policy-timestamp-servers strings                                       Paths to the CA certificates for Timestamp Authority Servers to use when verifying policy signed with x.509
       --policy-uris strings                                                    The URIs to use when verifying a policy signed with x.509 (default [*])
   -k, --publickey string                                                       Path to the policy signer's public key
   -s, --subjects strings                                                       Additional subjects to lookup attestations
       --verifier-kms-aws-config-file string                                    The shared configuration file to use with the AWS KMS signer provider
       --verifier-kms-aws-credentials-file string                               The shared credentials file to use with the AWS KMS signer provider
       --verifier-kms-aws-insecure-skip-verify                                  Skip verification of the server's certificate chain and host name
       --verifier-kms-aws-profile string                                        The shared configuration profile to use with the AWS KMS signer provider
       --verifier-kms-aws-remote-verify                                         verify signature using AWS KMS remote verification.
 If false, the public key will be pulled from AWS KMS and verification will take place locally (default true)
+      --verifier-kms-gcp-authorized-user                                       Set if the credentials file's type is an authorized user
       --verifier-kms-gcp-credentials-file string                               The credentials file to use with the GCP KMS signer provider
+      --verifier-kms-gcp-service-account                                       Set if the credentials file's type is a service account
       --verifier-kms-hashType string                                           The hash type used for verifying (default "sha256")
+      --verifier-kms-hashivault-addr string                                    Address of the vault instance to connect to.
+Defaults to the environment variable VAULT_ADDR if unset
+      --verifier-kms-hashivault-auth-method string                             Method to use to authenticate with Vault.
+Currently supported methods are token and kubernetes (default "token")
+      --verifier-kms-hashivault-kubernetes-auth-mount-path string              Path where the kubernetes auth endpoint is mounted on the vault server (default "kubernetes")
+      --verifier-kms-hashivault-kubernetes-service-account-token-path string   Path to the file containing the token for the kubernetes service account when using the kubernetes auth method (default "/var/run/secrets/kubernetes.io/serviceaccount/token")
+      --verifier-kms-hashivault-role string                                    Role name to use when authenticating with the kubernetes auth method
+      --verifier-kms-hashivault-token-file string                              File to read the Vault token from for token auth.
+Token will be read from the environment variable VAULT_TOKEN if unset
+      --verifier-kms-hashivault-transit-secret-engine-path string              Path to the Vault Transit secret engine to use (default "transit")
       --verifier-kms-keyVersion string                                         The key version to use for signing
       --verifier-kms-ref string                                                The KMS Reference URI to use for connecting to the KMS service
 ```

 ### Options inherited from parent commands

 ```
-  -c, --config string                   Path to the witness config file (default ".witness.yaml")
+  -c, --config string                   Path to the witness config file
       --debug-cpu-profile-file string   Path to store the CPU profile.
 Profiling will be enabled if this is non-empty
       --debug-mem-profile-file string   Path to store the Memory profile.
 Profiling will be enabled if this is non-empty
   -l, --log-level string                Level of logging to output (debug, info, warn, error) (default "info")